Realize-Security/Wrangler/README.md

 3. Implement another layer of host discovery checking for at least one open port
 4. Investigate why scans are failing when no `sudo` is not used and relying on linux capabilities for nmap.
 5. Use state tracking to monitor for changing services?
-6. Implement ability to perforfm targeted termination of unhealthy scan PID without cascade on pgid healthy processes.
+6. Implement ability to perform targeted termination of unhealthy scan PID without cascade on pgid healthy processes.